 5. Environmental Issues

 Take a look at the local environment or the ecological state of the land before thinking you've landed a good deal.
 There could be issues with the soil being inhospitable for specific operations like farming, or the area suffers perennial drought.
 In some regions, natural calamities like wildfires, floods, and earthquakes can wipe out any investment you've put on the land in the blink of an eye.

 One of the essential factors of consideration for new land buyers is the state of the soil.
 No matter the operation you're seeking to set up on your acreage, the state of your land's soil can be a setback or a blessing.
 Doing a soil test eliminates any possibility that the plot was once used as a chemical dump site or is endowed with unnaturally high levels of other hazardous elements.

 There is something called a perk test that is very vital when purchasing land that you intend to build on one day!

 7. Shape and Size of the Land

-Before buying land, you'll have a plan of its intended use.
+Before buying land, consider how big is an acre of land and what is its intended use.
 Getting the map and survey documents of a prospective plot purchase will help align your intentions with the size of spread you'll buy.
 Only purchase the extent of land that'll suit your needs, otherwise more or less will prove an expensive oversight.

 8. Where’s the Water?